You want to have big and massive traps?

 What’s the MAV for the optimal traps volume?

 MAV: 12-20 sets/week

-If you just want your traps to be relatively balanced, or focus your first years on the bigger body parts, you don’t need any of these MAV and MRV volume.
+If you just want your traps to be relatively balanced, or focus your first years on the bigger body parts, you don’t need any of these MAV and MRV volumes.

 Traps really take care of themselves.

-But, if you want to further add size to your traps, between 12-20 sets/week is the way to go for you.
+Albeit, if you want to add more and more size to your traps, between 12-20 sets/week is the way to go for you.

 MRV – Maximum Recoverable Volume

 What does MRV mean?

 MRV stands for Maximum Recoverable Volume.